vishalkamat/npdemand/README.md

 Stored as numpy array, say output, where:
  - output[0] = lower bound estimate
  - output[1] = upper bound estimate
- - output[2] = lower value of confidence interval
+ - output[2] = lower value of confidence interval if conf = 1
- - output[3] - upper value of confidence interval
+ - output[3] - upper value of confidence interval if conf = 1

 # Comments and Issues